padeir0/anu/readme.md

     #   ^ 'b' becomes valid again
   end

-proc F[&int] do nil
+proc F[take a:&int] do nil
 ```

-If any branch of a procedure moves a reference, after the branch the
+If any branch of a procedure moves the ownership of a reference,
-reference is invalid:
+after the branch the reference is invalid:

 ```
 proc main do